 A Guinea pigs eye will turn cloudy if there is something stuck in it like hay or if an ulcer has formed.
 If something is stuck in your guinea pigs eye then they will probably scratch the eye to try to remove it.

-Eye issues are serious, and you should see a vet immediately if your guinea pig has cloudy eyes, or excessive discharge from the eyes that isn’t just natural secretions.
+Cloudy eye issues are serious, and you should see a vet immediately if your guinea pig has cloudy eyes, or excessive discharge from the cloudy eyes that isn’t just natural secretions.

 There a several signs that might indicate that your guinea pig has an eye infection.
 One or all of them could be present.